radiowayv/spectrum_sharing/README.md

 - `Draft_DSS_Algorithm`: working copy of the code for a closed-loop Dynamic Spectrum Sharing algorithm
 - More notebooks to come

-## Contributing
+## Contributors
-Please do not modify or fork the code in this repository
+Please do not clone, modify, or fork the code in this repository

 ## License
 No license is given to use this code.